 How to use Family Sharing with Calendars and Reminders

 A family has lots to remember from day to day and Family Sharing makes it easy with a shared family calendar.
-Once Family Sharing is enabled, every person in the Family Sharing group instantly has access to the automatically created Family calendar.
-And since it works just like any other calendar you've already created, there's nothing to set up.
+Once Family Sharing is enabled, every person in the Family Sharing group instantly has access to the automatically-generated Family calendar.
+And since it works just like any other calendar, there's nothing to set up or learn.
 You can just start using it!

-Much like the shared Family calendar, Family Sharing also automatically sets up a reminders list that everyone in the group can contribute to and view.
+Much like the shared Family calendar, Family Sharing also automatically sets up a Reminders list that everyone in the group can view and contribute to.
 That means if you want someone to remember to pick up milk before heading home, you can add it and it appears on everyone's devices.
-There's no setup required and as soon as everyone's a member of the Family Sharing group, shared Reminders should just work.
+Again, there's no setup required so as soon as everyone's a member of the Family Sharing group, shared family Reminders should just work.

-How to share photos with Family Sharing and the Photos app for iPhone, iPad, and Mac
+How to share photos with Family Sharing and iCloud

-- How use Family Sharing with Find My iPhone
+How to use Family Sharing with Find My

-- How to use Family Sharing with Calendars
+How to set parental controls for Family Sharing

 Being family-focused, Family Sharing of course has a bunch of features aimed at families with kids.
 One great aspect of Family Sharing is that designated parents can create Apple IDs for kids under 13 in their family.
 With that Apple ID, a child can use their own account on their own device, make their own purchasing decisions, and more.
 However, integrated parental control features mean that parents can still set appropriate limits.